Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-In cities, however, the situation is a little bit better, it is easier to meet young people who know a little English.
-Quite often, even if they know how to speak, Chinese people are ashamed and afraid of making mistakes, so always try to use very basic English and to punctuate the words.
+Quite often, even if they know how to speak, Chinese people are ashamed and afraid of making mistakes, so they always try to use very basic English and to punctuate their words.

 On the other hand, to say “noodles” in a Chinese restaurant is like saying “pasta” in an Italian restaurant, they will ask you what pasta you want, seasoned with something, spicy, not spicy and so on, it will get confusing.